Are you a local artist who would like the opportunity to create and sell your artwork in Vancouver parks?

 All work must be the original work of the permitted artist.
 Display or sale of reproductions is not permitted.

-Painters are divided into two categories:
+Painters are divided into three categories:

 - Other (includes any style of painting that does not include live portraiture of park visitors)